 In outcome-based financing, the development funder signs an agreement with the incentivised agent/enterprise and all or a part of its funding is contingent on the achievement of measurable and pre-defined results.
-An independent evaluator verifies

-Figure 29: Example of outcome-based financing
+An independent evaluator verifies the extent to which results have been achieved.
+The fund pays the enterprise upon verifying the achieved results as per conditions laid out in the agreement.
 UBS Optimus Foundation (the investor) invested in Educate Girls (the service provider/enterprise) to increase enrolment, retention, and learning of marginalised boys and girls in Rajasthan, India.
 The impact bond also involved the Children's Investment Fund Foundation (CIFF) as the results funder